aisingapore/PeekingDuck/docs/node_data_glossary.md

 ### "bbox_labels"

 A numpy array of labels of the name of classes of object detected.
-The order of the labels corresponds to the order of "bboxes" and "scores".
+The order of the labels corresponds to the order of "bboxes" and "bbox_scores".

 ```
-"labels":   np.array([str, str, ..., str])
+"bbox_labels":   np.array([str, str, ..., str])

+example:
-example:    np.array(["person", "person", ..., "person"])
+"bbox_labels": np.array(["person", "person", ..., "person"])
 ```

 ### "bbox_scores"

 A numpy array of the confidence scores for the objects predicted.
-The order of the scores corresponds to the order of "bboxes" and "labels".
+The order of the scores corresponds to the order of "bboxes" and "bbox_labels".
 Note that the score is between 0 and 1.

 ```
-"scores": np.array([float, float, ..., float])
+"bbox_scores": np.array([float, float, ..., float])

 example:
-"scores": np.array([0.847334, 0.7039472, 0.243511])
+"bbox_scores": np.array([0.847334, 0.7039472, 0.243511])
 ```

 ### "keypoints"